How to round corners in Photoshop tutorial

 Step 10: Add a border around the photo (optional)

-If you want to add a border around the photo, make sure the shape layer in the Layers panel is selected.
+To add a border around your image, select the shape layer in the Layers panel.

 Selecting the shape layer.